 Ask the taxi to take you to any popular beach club like Tropicante, 40 canons, Maya Chan or go further to the remote resorts (though you have to book in advance for such resorts ).

-Secondly, all the fun things you can do in Costa Maya:
+Secondly, all the fun things you can do outside of the Costa Maya port area:

 2. Explore Mahahual the Fishing Village